Akumucollins/News_Headlines/README.md

 ---

 ## Description
 > This application displays a list of all various news sources and users can view newa articles and their categories.
-This applications makes use of NewsApi to retieve top news airticles from different news sources with relative categories.
+This applications makes use of News API to retrieve top news articles from different news sources with relative categories.

 ***